-Earwax cleaning and debris removal by Microsuction involves an Ear Nurse using light and microscope to view inside your ear canal.
+Earwax cleaning and debris removal by Microsuction involves an Ear Nurse using light and a microscope to view inside your ear canal.

 Upon viewing, a thin suction tube is used to vacuum up ear wax and/or debris.
 Instruments like a curette may also be used for manual earwax cleaning.
 Your Ear Nurse will expertly pluck ear wax or debris from your ear.

 The microscope commonly used by registered nurses at Ear Health is the OPMI pico from ZEISS and other similar models.
 This surgical grade microscope provides expert magnification and illumination for ear, nose and laryngeal procedures typically performed by Otolaryngologists (otherwise known as ear, nose, and throat specialists or ENTs).

 The 10 Steps of Ear Cleaning by Microsuction

-The aim of the ear suction procedure, called Microsuction, is to safely and gently clean the ear canal of earwax and other debris.
+The aim of the ear suction procedure, called Microsuction, is to quickly and gently clean the ear canal of earwax and other debris.

 - Please ask any questions you may have.

 - You will recline or lie flat and remain very still.